Assistant Professor, English

 - A willingness and ability to take on academic administrative duties.

-The normal undergraduate teaching assignment is 9 hours per semester in the first year and 12 hours per semester for subsequent years.
+The normal undergraduate teaching assignment is 18 hours in the first year and 24 hours per year for subsequent years.
 Concordia provides opportunities for reductions in teaching to pursue research.
+In addition, the successful candidate will be committed to growing professional relationships with faculty, staff, students, and the broader community, promoting diversity and inclusion as broadly understood.

 Salary will be commensurate with qualifications and experience as per Concordia’s Faculty Association Collective Agreement: https://concordia.ab.ca/wp-content/uploads/2017/03/Collective-Agreement-2016-2021-FINAL-signed-April-21-2017.pdf